Azure/prometheus-collector/otelcollector/docs/publicpreviewdocs/ama-metrics-settings-readme.md

 If you would like to further customize the default jobs to customize the collection frequency or labels etc, you could disable the corresponding default target by setting the configmap value for the target to false (refer Default targets section above) and then applying the job using custom configmap.

-# Update this - Please see this section 'Create a configmap from your configuration file' below on how to create configmap for custom targets.
+RashmiTBD: - Please see this section 'Create a configmap from your configuration file' below on how to create configmap for custom targets.

 ## Cluser Alias